LLNL/PyDV/pydv/docs/env_control_cmds.rst

 custom
 ------

 Load a file of custom functions to extend PyDV.
-Functions must be of the form 'def do_commandname(self, line): ...
+Functions must be of the form **'def do_commandname(self, line): ...'**

 .. code::